SATAN HAS DECEIVED A THIRD OF THE ANGELS

 To help explain what I am saying about how traditional thinking on this has been wrong, let us suppose good angels (God’s angels) wear white hats and bad angels (Satan’s angels) wear black hats.
 The traditional thinking and understanding of REV 12:4 is that the dragon knocked down with his tail angels wearing black hats.
 I am saying that the dragon knocked down with his tail angels wearing white hats.
 It’s right there in the Bible, in black and white, in REV 12:4 and DAN 8:10, clear as day.

-The two witnesses in chapter 11 of the Book of Revelation will not be two prophets upon the earth during the tribulation period.
+No, the two witnesses in chapter 11 of the Book of Revelation will not be two prophets upon the earth during the tribulation period.

 All the conventional thinking and understanding of the two witnesses or two olive trees in REV 11 has been wrong.
 For it is taught that they are two prophets upon the earth during the end times.
 They do so because concerning the two witnesses, it says in REV 11:8 in our modern translations of the Book of Revelation that their “dead bodies”, bodies plural, will lie in the street.
 But lo and behold, a curious thing about REV 11:8 in the oldest and original Greek texts A, B, and C, and in the Coptic text.
 Instead of saying "dead bodies" plural, they all read the singular “dead body”, or “corpse”.
 In the original Greek text of John the Revelators original writing, the two witnesses in REV 11:8 are considered as one.